zapier/react-element-portal/README.md

 <ElementPortal id="header" view={CoolHeaderComponent} />
 ```

-One advantage of using the `view` prop to the ability to derive properties from the original DOM node to the the component.
+One advantage of using the `view` prop is the ability to derive properties from the original DOM node and pass them to the the component.

 Let's say our original DOM element already contains some useful data: